 If you’ve ever been on either side of a scenario similar to this, you’re not alone.
 And you know how it feels.
 Not particularly good for either partner.
-The accuser often feels abandoned, unloved and unacknowledged and the accused may feel shamed and often becomes defensive or angry.
+The accuser often feels abandoned, unloved and unacknowledged and the accused may feel shamed and guilty and often becomes defensive or angry.
 This is a prescription for conflict and possibly gridlock.
 Unfortunately, these interactions occur all too frequently, because of the universal nature of our tendency to make assumptions on the basis of “invisible expectations” many of which are based upon culturally-sanctioned myths such as “if you really loved me you would …”

-Accusations like this are often made in an effort to avoid the possibility of being vulnerable to rejection or the hurt feelings that can come from asking more directly for what we want or need from a partner.
+Accusations like this are often made in an effort to avoid the possibility of being vulnerable to rejection or to the hurt feelings that can come from asking more directly for what we want or need from a partner.
 “But I shouldn’t have to ask for something that would be naturally provided by someone who loved me” is the response we often hear from people.
 To this we say that perhaps it’s true that your partner doesn’t love you and doesn’t want you to feel cared for and appreciated.
 It is, however also possible that he (or she) has other reasons for not responding in accordance with the way a genuinely loving person would in this situation, such as:

 She may actually not be feeling loving towards you, for any number of reasons at this time.
 Feelings of love are not constant and are sometimes interrupted by other emotions and distractions.